 A root canal treatment is a safe and effective procedure.
 Endodontic treatment is designed to eliminate bacteria from the damaged root canal, prevent reinfection of the tooth, and halt the spread of infection to the rest of your body.

-What is the difference between Dental CT scan and Medical CT scan?
+What Is the Difference Between a Dental CT Scan and a Medical CT Scan?

-A dental CT scan uses different imaging equipment that gives a detailed three dimensional picture of the teeth and surrounding tissue.
-Additionally, medical CT scan requires emission of more x-ray and is not diagnostic for dental purposes.
+A dental CT scan uses different imaging equipment that gives a detailed three-dimensional picture of the teeth and surrounding tissue.
+Additionally, a medical CT scan requires the emission of more radiation and is not used as a diagnostic tool for dental purposes.

 Modified from the American Association of Endodontics.